MAGES 4.0: Accelerating the world's transition to VR training and democratizing the authoring of the medical metaverse: Sidebar: Medical VR Training Examples Built with MAGES

+\gr{ \textbf{IDS: }In collaboration with University of Geneva, University Hospital of Geneva (HUG), and MiraLAB Sarl, in the Swiss funded project Intelligent Digital Surgeon\footnote{https://innosuisse.miralab.com/} (IDS), we are currently advancing our ML assessment feature.
+The main objective of the project is to identify and analyze the immersed trainee’s behavioral model and provide personalized real-time feedback, assessment, and recommendations like a real surgical instructor.
+A deep learning model will be derived to identify the trainee’s behavioral model, by recognizing and analyzing the trainee’s hand/arm gestures, and to assist the feedback decision engine, by providing personalized assessment, real-time feedback, instructions, and recommendations.}

+\gr{ \textbf{PROFICIENCY: }We also participate in the multi-partner (the lead of the three clinical partners Kantonsspital St.Gallen, Centre Hospitalier Universitaire Vaudois and Balgrist University Hospital and VirtaMed AG, Microsoft Mixed Reality, AI Zurich Lab, and Atracsys LLC) Swiss funded, PROFICIENCY\footnote{https://surgicalproficiency.ch/} project, that aims to define a fully novel, standardized and proficiency-based surgical training curricula installed and demonstrated on two example surgical modalities, laparoscopy and arthroscopy, while fully generalizable to other interventions. }

-\begin{IEEEbiography}{Paul Zikas,} is head of product at ORamaVR.
+\begin{IEEEbiography}{Paul Zikas,} is Vice President of engineering at ORamaVR.
 He earned his BSc, and MSc in Computer Science from the University of Crete.
-Currently he is developing his PhD research topics at the University of Crete.
+Currently he is developing his PhD research topics at the University of Geneva.
 Contact him at paul.zikas@oramavr.com \end{IEEEbiography}

-\begin{IEEEbiography}{Antonis Protopsaltis,} is an R\&D executive at ORamaVR.
+\begin{IEEEbiography}{Antonis Protopsaltis,} is a lead research scientist at ORamaVR.
 He holds a Ph.D. in Computer Science.
 He is also a Special Teaching Fellow with the University of Western Macedonia.
 He specializes in Computer Graphics, and CAD methods.
 Contact him at antonis.protopsaltis@oramavr.com \end{IEEEbiography}

+\begin{IEEEbiography}{Nick Lydatakis,} is head of platform at ORamaVR.He graduated from Computer Science department, University of Crete where he obtained both this BSc and MSc on Computer Graphics.
+Contact him at nick.lydatakis@oramavr.com \end{IEEEbiography}

 \begin{IEEEbiography}{Mike Kentros,} is lead SDK developer \& ML at ORamaVR.
 He earned his BSc, and MSc in Computer Science from the University of Crete.
 Currently, he is PhD candidate in the same university.
 Contact him at mike.kentros@oramavr.com \end{IEEEbiography}